daveadams/go-rapture/README.md

 ## Upgrading from Bash Rapture

-Simply remove the old `source ~/.rapture/rapture.sh` from your shell startup script, and replace it with the new command.
+Simply remove the command `source ~/.rapture/rapture.sh` from your shell startup script, and replace it with the new command mentioned above.
 The old Rapture configuration files will continue to work in the same way.

 ## Configuration